-- 1. In your Answer Server installation directory, copy the Agentstore agentstore.cfg configuration file, and the IDX files. - 2.
+- 1. In your Answer Server installation directory, copy the Agentstore agentstore.cfg configuration file. - 2.
 Open your Agentstore installation directory. - 3.
-Paste the Answer Server Agentstore configuration file and IDX files.
+Paste the Answer Server Agentstore configuration file.
 Overwrite the installed configuration file (you might want to make a copy of it first). - 4.
-Open the configuration file in a text editor.

-- 5. Update the [License] section with the host and port information for your License Server.
-For more information, see Configure the License Server Host and Port, on page 19. - 6.
+Open the configuration file in a text editor. - 5.
+Update the [License] section with the host and port information for your License Server.
+For more information, see Configure the License Server Host and Port, on page 22. - 6.
 In the [Server] section, find the Port parameter.
 Check that the specified port is available on the host machine, or change it to an available port.

-If you modify the port, make sure to update the system configuration in your Answer Server configuration file.
-See Configure the Conversation System, on page 87.
+NOTE: If you modify the port, make sure to update the system configuration in your Answer Server configuration file.
+See Configure the Conversation System, on page 108.